Undergraduate: University of Southern California, 2009

 What led to your interest in medicine?

 My parents migrated to Los Angeles from Mexico shortly after my older brother was born.
 The area that I called home for 17 years of my life outside of my parent's apartment in South L.A. was riddled with easy access to drugs and the lure of gangs.
-Inside our home there were several times were my parents had to rely on food stamps to complete our meals.
+Inside our home, there were several times were my parents had to rely on food stamps to complete our meals.

 We never had a family physician because my father's sewage machine operator job in the L.A. textile industry did not provide health insurance.
-Our health care was provided by the local L.A. county clinics.
+Our health care was provided by the local L.A.
+County clinics.

 At the beginning of my middle school years, my father was diagnosed with diabetes, and we did not understand this.
 Over time, my father failed to manage his diabetes and turned to alcohol.
 My dad drank because he was sick and as he started to feel worse, he consumed more.
-Witnessing this, I yearned for some way to help my dad, but I was always more pre-occupied with finding a job and securing a source of income after graduation.
+Witnessing this, I yearned for some way to help my dad, but I was always more preoccupied with finding a job and securing a source of income after graduation.

 When I browsed through a pamphlet of majors in engineering, I read about engineers that made insulin pumps for diabetics and with this in mind I wrote down my select major in engineering.
 By selecting this route, I thought I could do it both: fix my dad and gain economic security.

 As I began to establish myself in my career as an engineer at the age of 24, my thoughts were consumed by father’s illness.
 I began to question what I was doing.
 What is my passion?
 Until now, I had not seriously considered medicine as a career path.
-But as I thought about what drove me through college, it always a desire to want to help my dad.
+But as I thought about what drove me through college, it was always a desire to help my dad.
 Through the years, this notion matured and pushed me to seek a medical volunteer opportunity.

 What made you decide to go to medical school?

-A month into my internship as a medical interpreter at Palomar Medical Center in Escondido, Calif., I quickly learned that my father’s experience was not unique.
+A month into my internship as a medical interpreter at Palomar Medical Center in Escondido, California, I quickly learned that my father’s experience was not unique.
 Among Latinos, diabetes was rampant.
 I immediately thought about how daunting and foreign it must have been for my father to navigate the county clinics alone.

-Like my father, most patients that I met were from a working class background.
+Like my father, most patients that I met were from a working-class background.
 My desire was to be the most useful instrument to these patients that allowed them to be empowered players of their own health.
-I felt a natural connection with them and at the end of an interpreting session, they opened up to me about their families and personal lives.
-Often they would ask me questions related to their conditions that they had not previously asked their care-givers.
-Without the appropriate training, I could not answer these and I would then follow up to get them an answer.
+I felt a natural connection with them, and at the end of an interpreting session, they opened up to me about their families and personal lives.
+Often, they would ask me questions related to their conditions that they had not previously asked their caregivers.
+Without the appropriate training, I could not answer these, and I would then follow up to get them an answer.
 Here is where I had an epiphany: I wanted to be the person that can answer their questions.
 I wanted to become a physician.

 Did anyone encourage or discourage you from applying to medical school?